SHA-15/SHA-15/README.md

 - 👋 Hi, I’m @SHA-15
 - 👀 I’m interested in Fullstack Development, Machine Learning & Artificial Intelligence
 - 🌱 I’m currently studying Masters in Computer Science at GISMA UAS
-- 💞️ I’m looking to collaborate on python, JS, HTML & CSS related projects
+- 💞️ I’m looking to collaborate on Python, JS, HTML & CSS related projects
 - 📫 Reach out to me via LinkedIn: https://www.linkedin.com/in/hamza-saleem-45aa1119a/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a Mechanical Engineer and also worked as an HR professional for 1 year at Procter & Gamble